Feature

 Patricia Loria, CarbonCapture VP of business development, on the decision to pause Project Bison

 The top concern for most smaller DAC companies looking to build new projects, Hendrickson said, is project finance.
-As a result, even very key considerations like interconnection queues may fall to the wayside.
+As a result, even considerations like interconnection queues may not get addressed.
 That’s “very understandable,” she added, “but it’s a really intertwined concern…the question of how they’re going to get the other 50% of financing covered should go hand-in-hand with the question of, ‘is the location you’re looking at actually going to be able to connect you to a grid?’”

 Project Bison’s problems, she added, are likely to bring the electricity issue more to the forefront.
 That’s in part because the energy problem disproportionately impacts smaller companies, like CarbonCapture, Heirloom, or even Climeworks.